 Gruta do Natal

 The Gruta do Natal (Christmas Cave) is located near Picos Gordos, within the Serra de Santa Bárbara.
 It is part of the Mistérios Negros Natural Forest Reserve.
-Known for its excellent facilities for tourists, it is the cave with the best conditions for visitors.
+Known for its excellent facilities, this cave offers the best conditions for visitors.

 Despite the marks of human presence, the cave features a fascinating geological structure.
 It includes various types of lava, staphylites, and side counters.
 Outside, you’ll find high-altitude pastures and cryptomeria forests.